-{\bf RL Formulation.} At each decision interval $t$, we construct state $s_t = (\vec{x_t}, \vec{l_t}, \vec{d_t}, \vec{j_t},$ $\vec{v_t}, \vec{u_t}, \vec{z_t})$ to capture the network environment and the previous policy decisions.
-Building on prior work~\cite{fang_reinforcement_2019}, state $s_t$ captures the following normalized QoS signals observed at interval $t$: one-way delay $\vec{d_t}$, packet interarrival time $\vec{j_t}$, number of lost packets $\vec{l_t}$, proportion of audio packets received $\vec{u_t}$, proportion of video packets, and proportion of audio packets received.
-These QoS state variables consist of $10$ measurements which correspond to a coarse view of the network environment over the previous $6$ seconds, a monitoring window suggested by prior works~\cite{zhang2023bridging}.
+{\bf RL Formulation.} At each decision interval $t$, we construct state $s_t = (\vec{d_t}, \vec{j_t}, \vec{l_t}, \vec{u_t}, \vec{v_t}, \vec{x_t}, \vec{z_t})$ to capture the network conditions and the previous policy decisions.
+Building on prior work~\cite{fang_reinforcement_2019}, state $s_t$ captures the following normalized QoS signals observed at interval $t$: one-way delay $\vec{d_t}$, packet interarrival time $\vec{j_t}$, number of lost packets $\vec{l_t}$, proportion of audio packets received $\vec{u_t}$, proportion of video packets $\vec{v_t}$, and receiving rate $\vec{x_t}$.
+These QoS state variables consist of multiple measurements which correspond to a coarse view of the network environment over the previous $6$ seconds, a monitoring window suggested by prior works~\cite{zhang2023bridging}.
 Providing the full $6$ seconds of QoS signals at $60$ ms intervals increases the state size by an order of magnitude.
 To strike a balance between state size and network state granularity, we opt for a more coarse grain approach and collect $10$ measurements, where each sample measurement for each QoS metric represents the average for a $600$ ms window.
-In contrast, $\vec{z_t}$ captures the previous $5$ metapolicy actions, which enables the policy to capture the longterm impacts of prior policy decisions.
+In contrast to the QoS signals, $\vec{z_t}$ captures the previous $5$ metapolicy actions, which enables the policy to capture the longterm impacts of prior policy decisions.
 We input the $65$ dimensional state $s_t$ into our actor network.

-The actor network represents our parameterized policy $\pi_\theta$ with a two-layer multi-layer perceptron (MLP) in Figure~\ref{fig:architecture}.
-Given $s_t$, our actor network selects the BWE $M_i$ to run for the next time interval $[t, t+1)$ with output index $\operatorname*{argmax}_i a_t$ where $a_t \in \{0,1\}^{|M|}$ and $|M|$ is equivalent to the number of BWEs.
-During training, we provide QoE reward $r_t$ by averaging the observed video MOS over the interval $[t, t+1)$.
+Our parameterized policy $\pi_\theta$ is represented with a two-layer multi-layer perceptron (MLP) in Figure~\ref{fig:architecture}.
+Given $s_t$, our policy network selects the BWE $M_i$ to run for the next time interval $[t, t+1)$ with output index $\operatorname*{argmax}_i a_t$ where $a_t \in \{0,1\}^{|M|}$ and $|M|$ is equivalent to the number of BWEs.
+During training, we provide QoE reward $r_t$ by averaging the observed video Mean Opinion Score (MOS) over the interval $[t, t+1)$.
 MOS ranges from 1 (poor) to 5 (exceptional).
 We employ a LSTM-based vision model that takes into account temporal distortions to compute the video MOS per received video frame.
 Estimates were shown to have $99\%$ correlation with user visual experience~\cite{mittag2023lstm}.
 While prior work defines QoE using QoS metrics (throughput, freezes, and loss rate), we choose MOS as it is the ``industry standard'' for user experience evaluation (conferencing software commonly requests 5-star ratings post-call).